Dancer Basic Guide

 Graph of our procs:

-Procs, such as Reverse Cascade and Fountainfall, have a 50% chance of generating fan charges.
-You can store up to four of these before overcapping.
+You can store up to four Fourfold Feathers before overcapping.
 Try to hold on to at least three for your two minute burst windows.
 Simply use any fourth generated feathers you gain to prevent overcapping.

 We use Saber Dance similar to Fan Dance I. This weaponskill can only be used if you have above 50 Esprit built up.
 We want to enter our burst windows with as much Esprit as possible since Saber Dance is a very hard hitting skill.
 The way we do this is to only use saber dance when we risk overcapping at 80 Gauge or higher.
 If your Esprit is not 80 or above, simply hold on to the gauge.

 Flourish is our one-minute cooldown.
-It grants all possible procs: Fan Dance III, Reverse Cascade, Fountainfall, and Fan Dance IV.
+It grants all possible procs: Fan Dance III, Fan Dance IV, Reverse Cascade, Fountainfall, and Finishing Move Ready.
 It is important to only use Flourish if you do not have Fan Dance III already procced, to avoid overwriting.
-As per 6.1 this doesn’t matter for Reverse Cascade and Fountainfall, these proc’s stack additive with Flourish.
+Do note that your Reverse Cascade and Fountainfall procs earned outside of Flourish stack with their Flourish versions.

 Lastly, your two-minute cooldowns are Devilment and Technical Step.
 Devilment grants you and your dance partner 20% Crit and Direct Hit rating, while Technical Finish gives your entire party a 5% flat damage buff and the ability to generate Esprit for you.
-All of these buffs last 20 seconds, and as they have the same cooldown, it’s best to keep them aligned with each other.
-During its duration, Devilment also grants access to Starfall Dance, a hard hitting GCD, and Technical Finish transforms into Tillana, which refreshes the Standard Finish buff.
+Both of these buffs last 20 seconds, and as they have the same cooldown, it’s best to keep them aligned with each other.
+During its duration, Devilment also grants access to Starfall Dance, a hard hitting GCD, Saber Dance turns into Dance of the Dawn for its first use, and Technical Finish transforms into Tillana, which generates 50 Esprit.

 Opener and Two Minute Burst

-For the opener, we use Standard Step 15.5 seconds before the pull.
-Do both of the random steps, but hold off from finishing the dance.
+For the opener, we begin Standard Step 15.5 seconds before the pull.
+Do both of the random steps, but hold off from finishing the dance until .5s before the pull.

 We recommend using Peloton before the pull, as it will help your melees and tanks get into range quickly.